Working with gauges

 Right click on the radial gauge, click Re-visualize, and then select Linear Gauge.

 This turns it into a linear gauge.
 Depending on its dimensions, the scale of the linear gauge will be oriented horizontally or vertically.
 This is because the gauge scale's Orientation property is set to Auto by default.

-You can access the properties of a gauge scale from the Main \ COMMON section of the Properties window.
+You can access the properties of a gauge scale from the Main tab in the Properties window.

 5.1.
 Start and Sweep Angle

-The Sweep Angle property is an angle in degrees representing the length of the arc.
-For example, to produce the semicircular radial gauge shown at the beginning of this article, set the sweep angle to 180 degrees.
+The Sweep Angle property is an angle representing the length of the arc and is measured in degrees.
+For example, to produce the semi-circular radial gauge shown at the beginning of this article, set the sweep angle to 180 degrees.

 5.2.
 Minimum and Maximum